 Use beef and you have something like the American chicken fried steak.
-Pounding the meat until it’s thin, tenderizes it and insures that it cooks quickly, giving you a moist piece of meat in a crispy coating.
+Pounding the meat until it’s thin, tenderizes it and ensures that it cooks quickly, giving you a moist piece of meat in a crispy coating.

 During the first year, Ed lived in Poland while I was still working in the US.
 When we talked via Skype, he often mentioned that someone downstairs seemed to have a carpentry shop in the flat.
 He would often come home and hear someone hammering away.

 You can serve Kotlet Schabowy with Mizeria, sautéed mushrooms, or with potato salad, or mashed or boiled potatoes.
 Sometimes, I’ll make a gravy with sautéed red bell pepper slices, heavily seasoned with black pepper to serve over the top, inspiration taken from a road trip meal.

 How every you serve it, I’m sure you’ll enjoy Kotlet Schabowy.

 Thin tenderized pork with a crispy coating

 - 1/3 cup oil, more if needed

 - Place pork chops on a cutting board and pound them flat, about 1/4 inch thick (they’ll be twice as big after the pounding)

 - Season the flattened chops with salt and pepper

 - Set up three plates, put flour in the first, beaten eggs, in the second, and breadcrumbs in the third